skiadas/SoftwareDevelopmentPracticumCourse/activities/activity1-5gpaCalculator.md

 W    The course should not count at all towards the total or the GPA calculation.
 ```

-You are given some start code to help you get started.
+You are given some code to help you get started.
 You will need to:

 1. Check out (clone) the `grades` project from GitHub: [https://github.com/sdp-resources/grades](https://github.com/sdp-resources/grades)
 2. Start a new IntelliJ project based off of the directory where you cloned the project.